2021 marks the seventh year in a row in which at least one named storm has developed ahead of the June 1 start date of the Atlantic hurricane season.

 Steep-sloped roofs are extremely prone to higher wind uplift pressures.
 You can get a sense of this by imagining the immense increase in wind uplift pressure experienced when you angle your hand more steeply out of a moving car window.

-DECRA fasteners are specifically tested to provide the high-performance required to endure the rigors of wind resistance lab tests and meet actual roof system installation requirements in the field.
-The DECRA #10 x 1.5” corrosion-resistant fastener with a ¼” drive hex bolt head with integral steel washer is approved for use in High-Velocity Hurricane Zones by Florida’s Miami-Dade building code which is the strictest code in the U.S. Important fastener attributes include superior withdrawal force and lateral shear force tolerances, and high corrosion resistance.
+DECRA Metal Roofing fasteners, on the other hand, are specifically tested to provide the high-performance required to endure the rigors of wind resistance lab tests.
+Important fastener attributes include superior withdrawal force and lateral shear force tolerances, and high corrosion resistance.

 For this reason, it’s very important to use only DECRA fasteners to avoid compromising wind performance in DECRA roofing systems.
-Substituting with an inferior fastener can compromise the entire roofing system especially in high-wind and corrosive salt-air environments.
+Substituting with a different fastener can compromise the entire roofing system, especially in high-wind and corrosive salt-air environments.

 Tough TAS 125 Testing for High-Velocity Hurricane Zones